kbs1/openxdagpool-scripts/README.md

 # Skills required
 This readme can't go in-depth into every step necessary, you are expected to have good knowledge of linux / unix administration as well as basics of computer programming, and also good understanding of how xdag pool daemons work in general and be familiar with their settings.
+This readme assumes your IP is already whitelisted on the main network.

 # Setup
 On a fresh ubuntu server 16.04 LTS installation, perform the following steps, initially as `root`: